 The bottom line

-While the Fed maintained its target rate in the 5.25 percent to 5.50 percent range at its March 2024 meeting, the central bank hasn’t yet declared victory in its fight against inflation.
-However, it seems the Fed is done raising its target rate in this cycle and is likely to start bringing it down later in 2024.
+While the Fed dropped its target rate to the 4.75 percent to 5.00 percent range at its September 2024 meeting, the central bank hasn’t yet declared victory in its fight against inflation just yet.
+While it appears the Fed is done raising its target rate for now, we don’t know whether the rate cuts will continue.

-Since variable credit card interest rates are tied to the prime rate, which is based on the federal funds rate, consumers should be prepared for their variable interest rates to continue to remain at current high levels for some time.
+Since variable credit card interest rates are tied to the prime rate, which is based on the federal funds rate, consumers should be prepared for their variable interest rates to continue to remain at current high levels for some time even with incremental cuts.
 That means you should take strategic action if you carry credit card balances so that you pay the lowest interest rate you qualify for.